 Penalties issued by Academic Misconduct Panels

-Please see page 15 of the regulations for academic integrity (PDF) to view the penalties that an Academic Misconduct Panel can instruct a Board of Examiners to apply.
+Please see pages 14-15 of the regulations for academic integrity (PDF) to view the penalties that an Academic Misconduct Panel can instruct a Board of Examiners to apply.

 You can appeal an outcome using the Regulations for academic integrity - appeals.